 This program, the senior to senior breakfast, was initiated by Elva McBride, a long-time member of the Exeter Senior Center.

-After breakfast was consumed, Stokebrand asked the seniors to introduce themselves and elaborate on their plans after graduation.
+After breakfast was consumed, Motis asked the seniors to introduce themselves and elaborate on their plans after graduation.
 She also asked them to introduce all of their grandparents and family members who were present.

-Stokebrand reminded the graduates, “No matter what, always remember you’ll always have a link to the Exeter and Milligan communities and family, friends and neighbors like us who are thinking of you and supporting you all the way.”
+Motis reminded the graduates, “No matter what, always remember you’ll always have a link to the Exeter and Milligan communities and family, friends and neighbors like us who are thinking of you and supporting you all the way.”